Committees | Planning | Policies

-At its November 11, 2004 meeting, the OSU Faculty Senate adopted the following statement:
+Less recently, at its November 11, 2004 meeting, the OSU Faculty Senate adopted the following statement:

-|Sustainability at Oregon State University
+Sustainability at Oregon State University

 Oregon State University (OSU) honors the commitments made by the Governor of the State of Oregon, state agencies, and many of Oregon’s companies and communities to develop sustainable solutions that balance economic, environmental, and community needs while building opportunities for future generations to meet their own needs.
 As the state’s land, sea, and space-grant university, OSU is ready to support and lead both public and private sector organizations to find sustainable approaches, educate future leaders and citizens who understand and practice sustainability, and demonstrate sustainable practices in the University’s day-to-day operations.
 OSU is committed to incorporating sustainability in its education, research, outreach, and operations as a critical component to its goal of becoming a top-ten land grant university.

 OSU Provost Sabah Randhawa has formed a group of faculty, staff and students to recommend what action the university needs to take to become a leader in sustainability teaching and research.
 The group meets periodically and represents most academic areas of campus.
-Members of the Council: Gail, Achterman, Carol Caughey, Robert Collier, Jesse Ford, Denise Lach, Bill Lunch, Mark Pagell, Steve Radosevich, John Selker, Brandon Trelstad, Anthony Veltri, Ken Williamson.
+Members of the Council: Gail, Achterman, Carol Caughey, Robert Collier, Jesse Ford, Denise Lach, Bill Lunch, Mark Pagell, Steve Radosevich, John Selker, Brandon Trelstad, Anthony Veltri, and Ken Williamson.
 View the 2005 Report.

 Formed in November, 2004 and comprised of operations employees, this task force created a strategic direction to operational sustainability for the OSU campus.
 The committee developed a sustainability strategic plan for operations.
 After completion of the plan, the SFC was absorbed into two other existing campus committees because of significant membership and mission overlap, and the potential to expand the sustainability conversation beyond the usual interested parties.